Kai Tak Airport: Closure and legacy

 With the ferry flight's takeoff to Chek Lap Kok, a ceremony celebrating the end of the airport was held inside the control tower, with then-director of civil aviation Richard Siegel, giving a brief speech; he ended with the words "Goodbye Kai Tak, and thank you", before dimming the lights briefly and then turning them off.

 Chek Lap Kok opened at 06:00 (6:00 a.m.) on 6 July 1998 with the arrival of Cathay Pacific Flight 889 (nicknamed Polar 1) from New York–JFK.
 The first week of operations was disrupted by a sequence of IT failures based around software bugs in the Flight Information Display System.
 This in turn disrupted baggage handling and airbridge allocation.
 But by the end of the first week these challenges, and other teething problems, were largely resolved, and the new airport was exceeding Kai Tak performance measures.
 The exception was the new airport's main air cargo terminal built and operated by HACTL as a franchisee.
 The terminal faced major difficulties in coming into operation on 6 July, such that it closed again on 7 July to enable the franchisee to implement a major recovery programme.
 The disruption this caused to air cargo operations at the new airport led the government to temporarily reactivate Kai Tak's cargo terminal for a month.
 During this period, the airport was given temporary ICAO code VHHX.

 The Kai Tak passenger terminal later housed government offices, automobile dealerships and showrooms, gaming arcades, a mall, shopping centers, a go-kart racecourse, a bowling alley, a snooker hall, a mini-golf range and other recreational facilities.
 In the mid-2000s, the passenger terminal and hangars were demolished.
 Many aviation enthusiasts were upset at the demise of Kai Tak because of the unique runway 13 approach.
-As private aviation was no longer allowed at Chek Lap Kok (having moved to Sek Kong Airfield), some enthusiasts had lobbied to keep about 1 km of the Kai Tak runway for general aviation, but the suggestion was rejected as the Government had planned to build a new cruise terminal at Kai Tak.
+As private aviation was no longer allowed at Chek Lap Kok (having moved to Sek Kong Airfield), some enthusiasts had lobbied to keep about 1 km of the Kai Tak runway for general aviation, but the suggestion was rejected as the Government had planned to build a new cruise ship terminal at Kai Tak.

 The Hong Kong stop of Celine Dion's Let's Talk About Love World Tour was held on the airport's apron on 25 January 1999.

 Until its retirement in 2018, the name Kai Tak was one of the names used in the lists of tropical cyclone names in the northwest Pacific Ocean.
 Submitted by Hong Kong, it was used four times.

-BMW used to test its hydrogen cars on the former Kai Tak apron area, while a golf course was set up at the end of Runway 31.
+The BMW Hydrogen 7 was briefly test driven on the former Kai Tak apron area in 2007, while a golf course was set up at the end of Runway 31.

-On March 30th 2025, Cathay Pacific flight CX8100 flew over Victoria Harbour to commemorate the 100th anniversary of Kai Tak's history, coinciding with the last day of the Hong Kong Rugby Sevens which was hosted at Kai Tak Sports Park, northwest of the former airport.
+On 30 March 2025, Cathay Pacific flight CX8100, an Airbus A350-1000, flew over Victoria Harbour to commemorate the airport's 100th anniversary.
+This coincided with the last day of the 2025 Hong Kong Sevens, hosted at Kai Tak Sports Park, northwest of the former airport.